Wenn5/UnitySDK-for-Home-assistant/README.md

-# Note: This repo is used as a placeholder at this point, but the codes will be updated in this repo in the future.
+# Note: This repo is used as a placeholder at this point, but the codes will be updated here in the future.

 # UnitySDK for Home Assistant